sinonjs/fake-timers/README.md

 ### Faking the native timers

-When using lolex to test timers, you will most likely want to replace the native timers such that calling `setTimeout` actually schedules a callback with your clock instance, not the browser's internals.
+When using `@sinonjs/fake-timers` to test timers, you will most likely want to replace the native timers such that calling `setTimeout` actually schedules a callback with your clock instance, not the browser's internals.